 Become an APA Site Visitor

 The Commission on Accreditation (CoA) is actively recruiting accreditation site visitors!
 Join the team, give your CV a boost, and play a critical role in maintaining the integrity of the field of psychology.
-Also, every site visitor who completes a site visit may claim either 25 CEs or a journal subscription (once per calendar year).
-Both options are of no cost to the site visitor.
+Also, every site visitor who completes a site visit may claim 25 CEs OR APA membership for one year (once per calendar year) at no cost to the site visitor.

 The site visit is an essential and unique step in the accreditation process — site visitors serve a critical role in providing information to the Commission on Accreditation about the quality of educational programs.
 Site visitors act as the "eyes and ears" of the Commission.
 It is through the written report of the site visitors that it is possible to verify self-study information and receive a perspective about the program operation that can only be obtained through direct observation.